DotKube/KubeSQLServer-Operator/README.md

-# OperatorTemplate Development Workflow

-This repository contains a **KubeOps-based .NET Operator** and a Helm chart for deploying it.
-The setup supports both local and in-cluster workflows for development and testing.
+# KubeSQLServer Operator

+KubeSQLServer Operator is a completely free and open-source (MIT licensed) Kubernetes operator designed to help you run and manage Microsoft SQL Server seamlessly.

+This project is intended to be an open-source alternative to D2HI's Dx Operator, which requires a license.
+KubeSQLServer Operator aims to provide a no-license-required solution for SQL Server management in Kubernetes.

+> **Note:** This project is in the very early stages of development and is not yet ready for distribution.
+Stay tuned for updates as the project progresses!

 ---

+## Planned Features and Roadmap

+Here are the planned features and milestones for KubeSQLServer Operator:

+- **API and CRD Scope Definition**
+  Design and define the scope of APIs and Custom Resource Definitions (CRDs).

+- **Testing Strategies**
+  Establish robust testing strategies for the operator, CRDs, and related components.

+- **Helm Chart**
+  Create and host a Helm chart for easy deployment of the operator.

+- **Documentation**
+  Develop comprehensive documentation and decide how it will be hosted.

+- **Base Container Images**
+  Build base images for the operator:
+  - Rootless SQL Server container instances (Ubuntu and RHEL-based).
+  - Rootless MS SQL client container instance.

+- **CLI Tooling**
+  Develop a CLI for managing the operator and resources.

+---

-## Components
+## Development Workflow

+This repository contains the following components:

-1. **KubeOps Operator**
+1. **KubeOps-based .NET Operator**
    - Located in `src/OperatorTemplate.ApiService`.
-   - Manages custom Kubernetes resources with controllers and CRDs.
+   - Implements controllers and CRDs to manage custom Kubernetes resources.

 2. **Helm Chart**
    - Located in `operator-chart`.
-   - Includes CRD definitions, RBAC configurations, and a deployment for the operator.
+   - Includes CRD definitions, RBAC configurations, and deployment manifests for the operator.

 3. **Taskfile Workflow**
-   - Simplifies cluster management, CRD handling, and operator deployment with convenient tasks.
+   - Simplifies cluster setup, CRD management, and operator deployment through automated tasks.

 ---

-## Key Commands
+## Local Development - Key Commands

-### `task quick-dev`
+### Local Development (`task quick-dev`)
-Runs the operator **locally on your laptop** while applying all necessary CRDs and creating an instance in the Kind cluster.
+Run the operator **locally** on your laptop while applying necessary CRDs and creating an instance in a Kind cluster.
-Ideal for real-time debugging and development.
+This is ideal for debugging and real-time development.

 ```bash
 task quick-dev
 ```

-### `task quick-deploy`
+### In-Cluster Deployment (`task quick-deploy`)
-Builds and deploys the operator **into the Kind cluster**.
+Build and deploy the operator **to a Kind cluster**, replicating a production-like environment for testing.
-Perfect for testing the operator as it would run in production.

 ```bash
 task quick-deploy